 Challenge number Detail of challenge 1 (Attendance) Attendance - The attendance of pupils in receipt of pupil premium is below that of peers and a greater proportion are classed as persistent absentees.
-Our attendance data over the last 3 years (2021/22, 2020/21, 2019/20) indicates that attendance (>91%) among disadvantaged pupils has been between 13% and 20.4% lower than for non-disadvantaged pupils.
+Our attendance data over the last 3 years (2016/17, 2017/18, 2018/19) indicates that attendance among disadvantaged pupils has been between 2.9 and 5.3% lower than for non-disadvantaged pupils.
+However, it did improve over the 3 years with the lowest differential being in 2018/19.
+Our non-disadvantaged attendance has been above national attendance for every one of these years (0.4%-0.6% higher).
+In the same three year period, a higher percentage of our disadvantaged pupils have been 'persistently absent' compared to their peers during that period.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
 2 (oral language) Assessments, observations, and discussions with pupils indicate underdeveloped speech and language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from Reception through to Year 6 and in general, are more prevalent among our disadvantaged pupils than their peers.
 3 (phonics) Assessments and observations suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
 4 (reading) Assessments and observations suggest disadvantaged pupils generally have limited access to reading materials.
 This may adversely affect their Reading outcomes.
 5 (writing) Assessments and observations suggest disadvantaged pupils generally have greater difficulties with writing than their peers.
 6 (maths) Internal and external (where available) assessments indicate that maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
 7 (engagement) Observations and discussions with families suggest opportunities for family engagement are generally more limited for disadvantaged pupils.
 8 (wellbeing) Our assessments, observations and discussions with pupils and families have identified social and emotional issues, wellbeing and safeguarding concerns for many pupils.
 These challenges particularly affect disadvantaged pupils, including their attainment.
 9 (enrichment) Our assessments, observations and discussions with pupils and families have identified a lack of enrichment opportunities particularly affecting disadvantaged pupils.